 Camper Frequently Asked Questions

-When the sessions begin, you will choose from a list of activities that you will do every other morning during your stay.
+Before the start of the session you will receive a survey to indicate your activity preference for the morning activities.
 You’ll end up with Monday, Wednesday, Friday activities, and Tuesday, Thursday, Saturday activities.
 These activities will be more “skill based” where you learn new things every activity period and get to practice them.
 These activities work best when the whole group works and progresses together.
-Some good examples of these types of activities are: sailing, drama, crafts, canoeing, swim instruction, horseback riding, tennis, etc. Every afternoon, you pick from a list of activities happening that day.
+Some good examples of these types of activities are: sailing, drama, crafts, canoeing, swim instruction, horseback riding, tennis, etc. Don’t worry- if the activity is not what you thought it would be we can always offer options!
+Every afternoon, you pick from a list of activities happening that day.
 Some activities that happen in the morning can also happen in the afternoon.
 If you just want to try out sailing without signing up for a session long class, you can sign up for open sailing one afternoon.
 Some other examples of afternoon activities are: soccer games, ultimate frisbee, basketball, floor hockey, tubing, nature hikes, mountain biking, snorkeling, fishing, and a whole bunch more.
 Evening activity periods are different every day and usually include at least one “group game.”
-Every day is different, and there are plenty of “Mishawaka Specials” that happen once or twice a summer.
+Every day is different, and there are plenty of “Mishawaka Specials” events that happen once or twice a session.

 It’s really normal to be nervous about missing your parents and friends from home.
 Sometimes, campers do get homesick at some point during their stay at camp.
 It’s natural, and nothing to worry about.
-The counselors and schedule at Mishawaka will keep you very busy during the day so you won’t have too much time to think about what’s going on back home.
+The counselors and schedule at Mishawaka will keep you very busy during the day so you won’t have too much time to worry about what’s going on back home.
 If there are times that you do struggle, there are plenty of people that can help you out.
 Every staff member is ready to listen and help you realize why you and your parents decided that Mishawaka was a good place to spend part of your summer.
-Some of the older campers at Mishawaka went through similar feelings, and can help you work through it.
-A big part of being at camp is to learn to be more independent and confident, and the staff will do everything they can to make that happen.
-Many campers come to camp and never feel homesick at all.
-Chances are you’ll be surprised how quickly the time flys by!
+Some of the older campers at Mishawaka went through similar feelings, and can help you work through it, too.
+A big part of being at Camp is to learn to be more independent and confident, and the staff will do everything they can to make that happen.
+Many campers come to Camp and never feel homesick at all.
+Chances are you’ll be surprised how quickly the time flies by!

 There is not a pool at Camp Mishawaka, and there never will be.
 Lake Pokegama is a big, clean, cool, and clear northern Minnesota lake.
 It’s part of the Mississippi river chain and is over 5000 acres.
 Swimming in the lake happens every day and it’s a integral part of the Camp Mishawaka experience.
-There is a morning and afternoon free-swim period and lots of our activities take place on or in the lake.
+There are daily free-swim periods and lots of our activities take place on or in the lake.
 If you’ve never been swimming in a lake before you’re missing out!
-It’s a great way to cool off, and you won’t end up smelling like chlorine!
+There is also a sauna at each Camp.

 Most of the activities are done as separate camps, boys with boys and girls with girls.
-The two biggest exceptions to that rule are sailing and drama which are coed activities.
+The two biggest exceptions to that rule are sailing and drama which are fully coed activities.
 Boys Camp and Girls Camp are on either side of central facilities like the Dining Hall and Health Center.
 Each camp has their own docks on the lake and their own cabins.
 We all eat together in the Dining Hall for each meal, with boys on one side and girls on the other.
-There is 15 minutes of gathering time before each meal where you can visit with the opposite camp, and this is typically where brothers and sisters can check in and say hello.
-Sunday’s activities are coed large group games with separate swim periods afterwards.
+There is 15 minutes of gathering time before each meal where you can visit with the opposite camp, and this is typically where brothers and sisters and friends can check in and say hello.
+Sunday’s activities are coed group games with separate swim periods afterwards.
 Sunday dinners are usually all camp cookouts outside the Dining Hall.
-Most of the time, however, Boys Camp and Girls Camp are each doing their own things.
+The two camps also gather once a week in the evening for a coed activity.
+It’s a great mix!